leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 - The class UpdatableListModelSerializer should be have unit test.
 - Improve the documentation related with slack.
 - N+1 Queries must be improved.
+- Filter in EmployeeMenuSelectionListView can be improved with django-filters.

 ## Bibliography